BurgerWu/Covid19_Django_Webapp/README.md

 If not, you may debug from the error message or contact me if you want.

 ## Summary
 We have successfully created a web page that visualized the covid19 related statistics of Taiwan.
 Furthermore, we have added some interactive features under the help of dash and plotly.
-If you are interested in how the data is acquired and processed, please visit another repository of mine <a href='https://github.com/BurgerWu/airflow_covid19_tw'>here</a>.
+If you are interested in how the data is acquired and processed, please visit another repository of mine <a href='https://github.com/BurgerWu/airflow_covid19_tw'>here</a>.<br>

+***You are welcome to visit this <a href='https://github.com/BurgerWu/Covid19_Taiwan_Dashboard_Docker_Compose'> repository</a> for more information on docker-compose intergration on these two projects.***

 ## Acknowledgement
 Special thanks to Taiwan Center of Disease Control and National Center for High-performance Computing for providing high quality and reliable source data for this porject.